 Clustering coefficient.

-This measure gives an indication the tendency of nodes to form clusters.
-We use the global clustering coefficient, which is defined as the number of closed triplets of nodes (the triplets of nodes that are all connected) divided by the number of connected triplets, either open (paths of length 2) or closed (triangles).
+This measure can be defined either locally or globally and gives an indication for the tendency of nodes to form clusters.
+We use the global clustering coefficient, which is defined as the number of closed triplets of nodes (the triplets of nodes that are all connected) divided by the number of connected triplets, either open (i.e., paths of length 2) or closed (i.e., triangles).
 The numerator is equal to three times the number of triangles in the graph.
-Using linear algebra, it can be shown that the global clustering coefficient can be calculated formally from the adjacency matrix as shown in Equation 3.
+Using linear algebra, one can show that the global clustering coefficient can be calculated formally from the adjacency matrix as shown in Equation 3.

 EQ 3 C = 3 ×# triangles# triplets of connected nodes = traceM3ΣM2-traceM2